bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Troubleshooting.md

 "tcp_half_open" (should be a valid monitor name like http).
 VS Code will highlight this as a schema error under the "Problems" tab.

+---
+#### NonExist Object Validation Error
+This type of error is detected when we have typo in object name and BigIP doesn't have this object sample policy name :
+You can view the error details in the CIS Pod log.
+Usually BigIP will send error code 422